Inspection: Engineering, mechanics

+Pipeline inspection is a crucial process in ensuring the integrity and safety of pipelines used in various industries such as oil and gas, fertilizer, process industries, food and beverages, water distribution, and transportation.
+This systematic examination involves the assessment of pipeline materials, structural integrity, corrosion levels, and potential defects using advanced technologies like ultrasonic testing, magnetic flux leakage, and visual inspections.
+Regular inspections help identify issues early, allowing for timely maintenance and reducing the risk of leaks or catastrophic failures, thus ensuring the efficient and safe operation of these vital infrastructure components.

 Inspection and technical assistance during turnarounds helps to decrease costly downtime as well as ensures restart of operations quickly and safely.

 Medical

 A medical inspection is the thorough and unhurried visualization of a patient, this requires the use of the naked eye.

 Military

 An examination vessel is a craft used to inspect ships entering or leaving a port during wartime.

 Railroad

 The railroad's inspection locomotive were special types of steam locomotives designed to carry railroad officials on inspection tours of the railroad property.

 Real estate

 A property condition assessment is the examination for purposes of evaluating a commercial or business property's condition often as a part of a due diligence investigation for a company to know what it is buying.
 Building code officials do a building inspection to determine code compliance in new or altered buildings before issuing a certificate of occupancy.
 Residential inspections not for code compliance are called a home inspection.
 There are numerous types of more specific real estate and infrastructure inspections such as windstorm inspection, energy audit, and pipeline video inspection.